 is not surprising that they weigh about the same as humans – 70

-kg.
-The cheela are flat, amoeba-type creatures about 2.5 mm in radius
+kilograms.
+The cheela are flat, amoeba-type creatures about 2.5 millimeters in radius

-and 0.5 mm high, with a density of 7 million g/cc.
+and 0.5 millimeter high, with a density of 7 million grams per cubic centimeter.

 The atomic nuclei that make up the cheela do not have captive electron clouds to keep them isolated from each other, but instead share a "sea" of free electrons.
 Because of the resulting close proximity of the nuclei, it is as easy for cheela nuclei to exchange neutrons as it is for human atoms to exchange electrons.
 The nuclei couple into "nuclear bonded molecules" by neutron exchange.
 Since the cheela use nuclear coupling instead of molecular coupling in their bodies, their rate of living is about one million times that of humans.